 Opportunity to acquire a DETACHED EXTENDED BARN CONVERSION in a plot of 1.71 acres.
 Quiet rural location with ANNEXE, large pole BARN and STABLES.
-Additional land available by negotiation.
+20 acres land available by separate negotiation.

 SITUATION/DESCRIPTION The property is situated in a quiet peaceful location approximately 1 mile from the centre of the former market town of Hatherleigh.